ribesstefano/PROTAC-Degradation-Predictor/README.md

 4. The code for training the model can be found in the file [`run_experiments.py`](src/run_experiments.py).

 (Don't forget to adjust the `PYTHONPATH` environment variable to include the repository directory: `export PYTHONPATH=$PYTHONPATH:/path/to/PROTAC-Degradation-Predictor`)

+### Training on Custom Dataset

+For training a model on a user-provided dataset, please refer to the guide reported in [this README](src/README.md).

 ## 📄 Citation